bezeklik/draft_docker-ezplatform/README.md

 - `1.13.2`, `1.13`, `1` [(*Dockerfile*)]()
 - `1.7.7`, `1.7` [(*Dockerfile*)]()

-## Difference from the official Dockerfile
+## Difference from the official Dockerfile and eZ Launchpad

 - based on CentOS container image